 What are the consequences of tablet crushing or opening capsules?

-Tablets and capsules are very complex and specifically developed to treat the patient’s condition.3 Some are designed to be released over several hours, others have special coatings to protect your stomach or to protect the active ingredient from the stomach acid.
-Crushed tablets may also taste unpleasant without their special coating.2 It isn’t possible for you to tell if it is safe for you to crush your medicine.3
+Tablets and capsules are very complex and specifically developed to treat the patient’s condition.
+Some are designed to be released over several hours[3], others have special coatings to protect your stomach or to protect the active ingredient from the stomach acid.

 When is it ok to crush tablets or open capsules?

 Before a prescription is written, it’s important that patients are asked whether they have any difficulty swallowing tablets or capsules.
-Whenever a swallowing difficulty is identified, the doctor will look to investigate and identify the cause of the issue and treat this appropriately.3
+Whenever a swallowing difficulty is identified, the doctor will look to investigate and identify the cause of the issue and treat this appropriately.[4]

-Crushing tablets or opening capsules should only be advised as a last resort and only by a doctor or pharmacist.
-If a healthcare professional does advise the manipulation of your medication, it is important that you are told how to do this safely and appropriately.3
+Crushing tablets or opening capsules should only be advised as a last resort and only by a doctor or pharmacist[1].
+If a healthcare professional does advise the manipulation of your medication, it is important that you are told how to do this safely and appropriately.

 Also, it’s important to remember, your circumstances may change over time.
 A prescription your doctor has written for you in the past may no longer be the most appropriate way for you to take your medication.
 It’s important that if you are having problems swallowing your medicines, you inform a healthcare professional such as your doctor, nurse or pharmacist.